 - Detoxes heavy metals

-- Fights Common Cold
+- Fights Common Cold, boosts the immune system

 - Inhibits fungi, yeast, parasites and other harmful microorganisms

 - Can help restore energy to the body